Hamaj Regency: Final years

 As the Egyptian army advanced south through Sudan in 1821, taking the submission of various tribes and towns as it went, the Hamaj regent Muhammad wad Adlan had sent a defiant message to its commander Ismail Pasha but early in April he was overthrown and killed by his cousin Hasan wad Rajab.
 By the time Hasan had suppressed all opposition, it was too late to mount any kind of opposition to the Egyptians.
 Hasan fled to the Ethiopian border, leaving the murdered regent's brother Ali wad Adlan to lead negotiations for capitulation.
 Probably on 12 June, the last Funj sultan Badi VII offered his submission to Ismail in person, and the following day the Egyptian army entered Sennar unopposed.
 The descriptions of the town they found are a sad testament to the ruin to which the endless wars and strife of the Hamaj had reduced Sennar - the royal palace was derelict, and the mosque covered in graffiti.

 Shortly after taking Sennar Ismail Pasha suspected Ali wad Adlan of disloyalty, and had him hanged.
 Ismail also hunted down Hasan wad Rajab and the killers of the regent Muhammad wad Adlan.
-Hasan was imprisoned but treated with leniency - many of his confederates however were executed by impalement.
-Ismail released Hasan wad Rajab from prison and Hasan accompanied him on an expedition to Fazughli, near the Ethiopian border, raiding for slaves with force of Hamaj cavalry alongside the Egyptians.
+Hasan was imprisoned but treated with leniency - many of his confederates however were executed va impalement.
+Ismail released Hasan wad Rajab from prison and Hasan accompanied him on an expedition to Fazughli, near the Ethiopian border, raiding for slaves with a force of Hamaj cavalry alongside the Egyptians.
 In 1822, Ismail Pasha was killed by the Jaaliyyin at Shendi.
 Rebellions broke out all over central Sudan, but were steadily suppressed by the Egyptian garrisons along the Nile.
 Hasan wad Rajab led one rebellion but was killed fighting them at the Battle of Abu Shawka, south of Sennar.

 Idris Muhammad Adlan Abu Likaylik was a Hamaj chieftain who was lord of the Funj mountains near the Ethiopian border.
-He had never submitted to Egyptian rule until 1826, when Ali Khurshid Bey, Egyptian governor of Sennar, brought about his reconciliation with the new regime.
+He didn't submit to Egyptian rule until 1826, when Ali Khurshid Bey, Egyptian governor of Sennar, brought about his reconciliation with the new regime.
 He was then appointed shaykh of the Funj mountains, where he remained in office until 1851 when the Governor-General Abdul Latif Pasha removed him and replaced him with his nephew Adlan.
 Thereafter, as the Egyptians steadily modernised local government, Hamaj clan members played little influence in Sudanese public life.